MinaMaherNicola/Portfolio/README.md

 The usage is very simple, you write down a valid name of a city, country, etc. And then the app will show you how the weather is doing in the written area.

 Link to the app: [Weather App | By Mina Nicola](http://minanicola-weather-app.surge.sh/)

+## 2. Covid-19 Tracker

+This is a ReactJS project that uses a public API from [Covid-19 API](https://coronavirus-19-api.herokuapp.com/) that gives us free access on the statistics of Covid-19 virus.

+Link to the app: [Covid-19 Tracker | By Mina Nicola](https://objective-wing-b52c4e.netlify.app/)